Gregg Popovich Praising LeBron James Seen As Recruiting Pitch, Rouses Possible Anti-Tampering Claims

 Upon hearing of Pop throwing accolades at him, LeBron responded by saying the Spurs coach is one of the “all-time favorite people” he “ever crossed paths with.”

 Popovich and James have shown mutual respect for each other through the years.
-In fact, the two have praised each other numerous times in the past yet not one of them has been fined for tampering before.
+In fact, the two have praised each other numerous times in the past, yet not one of them has been fined for tampering before.
 Based on this, Pop shouldn’t be accused of having an ulterior motive.

 Spurs coach Gregg Popovich called Laura Ingraham's "shut up and dribble" comments directed at LeBron "an unbelievable show of arrogance."
 He encouraged LeBron to continue to speak on issues and to continue to be a hero and a role model. #Cavs pic.twitter.com/zNzvwXHgZa